rorygleeson/adafruit-feather-32u4-lora-raw-apb/README.md

 1) Set up power and antenna , follow instructions here. https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/

 2) Connect 2 pins on the board together.

 Connect Pins (labled on both front and back) 6 and IO1 (IO1 is at the very corner of the chip, oppisite end to the usb and battery ports.
-6 is the oppiste side, 4 positions up from bottom).
+6 is the oppiste side, 4 positions up from bottom). why does this need to be done ? see below.

 2) Then follow instructions here .. skip to "Getting things started on ‘The Things Network" https://www.thethingsnetwork.org/labs/story/creating-a-ttn-node